Velocity-7/Blunt-Mark/README.md

 pip install -U hikari-miru==3.4.0
 ```

-This code has NOT been updated for hikari-miru V4.0.
+This code has NOT been updated for hikari-miru V4.0 please use V3.4.0 for now.